Skip to main content

 D

 Flower stalks emerge from June through July, typically producing bulbils rather than true flowers.
-When flowers do appear, they are small, greenish-white, interspersed among the developing bulbils.
-Topsets mature from July through September, growing larger and heavier until the stalk bends to the ground.
-Topsets can be harvested at any point or left to self-plant.
+When flowers do appear, they run small greenish-white interspersed among the developing bulbils at the stalk apex.
+Topsets mature from July through September, growing larger and heavier until the stalk bends to the ground under the cumulative weight.
+Topsets can be harvested at any point along this maturation curve or left to root and self-plant for colony expansion.
+Plants are wind-pollinated when true flowers do open; insect activity at the flowers runs minimal due to the small flower size and the prevalence of vegetative bulbil production over sexual reproduction.

 Detailed Descriptions